CodingForFunAndProfit/organizer/README.md

 -   role base authorization
 -   settings (database -> localStorage -> Default Configfile )
 -   tests for the current features
--   setup ci/cd for this project (client) -> hosting on github?
+-   setup the corrent url for the api